jordansepetys/AibaPM-Notes/README.md

 ## 🙏 Acknowledgments

 Built with:
-- OpenAI Whisper for transcription
-- OpenAI GPT-4o and Anthropic Claude for analysis
+- OpenAI GPT-4o and Anthropic Claude Sonnet 4.5 for AI analysis
 - React and Node.js ecosystems
+- ServiceNow REST APIs
 - Lots of coffee ☕

 ## 📧 Contact